Sattaz/Jeedom_SMA_Sunny_Boy/README.md

 ![GitHub Logo](/SMA_SunnyBoy/plugin_info/SMA_SunnyBoy_icon.png)

-Jeedom Plugin to read data from SMA Sunny Boy PV inverter.
+This is a Plugin for Jeedom to read data from SMA Sunny Boy PV inverter.